benbrastmckie/.config/README.md

 # Arch Linux Installation

-This installation will begin with necessities and conclude with details for an optional installation of Fish, Alacritty, and Tmux to improve your terminal, as well as details for how to add an SSH key and PAT for streamlining your experience of Git.
+This installation will begin with necessities and conclude with details for an optional installation of Fish and either Kitty or else both Alacritty and Tmux to improve your terminal, as well as details for how to add an SSH key and PAT for streamlining your experience of Git.
 If you find any errors in these installation instructions, please don't hesitate to let me know by submitting a PR or opening an issue.

 ## Dependencies